nestharus/mcp-to-skills/docs/development-setup.md

 Application Lifecycle (docs/LIFECYCLE.md): How the app starts, loads config, and shuts down.

-Testing Guide (docs/TEST.md): How to write and run tests.
+Testing Guide (docs/testing-guide.md): How to write and run tests.
+This guide will consolidate the content currently found in `docs/TEST.md` and related testing documents into a single canonical reference.